 2. High Level Language

-A low level language is that programming language which is easily understood by the programmer but can’t be directly understood by the computer.
+A low level language is that programming language which is easily understood by the programmer.

-Examples of high level languages are C, C++, Java etc. High level languages are further categorized into two types
+Examples of high level languages are C, C++, Java etc. High level languages are of two types

 - Procedural Programming Language

 a.
 Procedural Programming Language